coderefinery/mma/_episodes/07-cffi.md

 $ wget https://raw.githubusercontent.com/bast/python-cffi-demo/master/pi/__init__.py
 ```

-The first file contains a function `get_lib_handle` tells CFFI where to find the header file and the
+The first file contains a function `get_lib_handle` which tells CFFI where to find the header file and the
-dynamic library and from this CFFI will create a Python interface.
+dynamic library from which CFFI creates a Python interface.

 We have places this function into a separate file so that you can reuse it for
 different libraries.